Mutation-based Evaluation of Cryptographic API Misuse Detectors: Usage-based Mutation Operators

 \subsubsection{Class Extension}

-Creating abstractions on top of previously-defined on crypto classes is fairly common; \eg the abstract class \inlinesmall{X509ExtendedTrustManager} implements the interface \xtrustManager in the JCA, and developers can be expected to extend/implement both these constructs in order to customize certificate verification for their use-cases.
-Similarly, developers may create abstract subtypes of an interface or abstract class; \eg as shown in Listing~\ref{lst:abstract_extension_empty} (Appendix~\ref{app:code_snippets}), the \xtrustManager can be both extended and implemented by an abstract type interface and an abstract class respectively.
-Our next set of operators is motivated by this observation:
+Creating abstractions on top of previously-defined crypto classes is fairly common; \eg{} the abstract class \inlinesmall{X509ExtendedTrustManager} implements the interface \xtrustManager in the JCA, and developers are expected to extend/implement both these to customize certificate verification.
+Similarly, developers may create abstract subtypes of an interface or abstract class; \eg{} Listing~\ref{lst:abstract_extension_empty} (Appendix~\ref{app:code_snippets}), Our next set of operators is motivated by this observation: